 When we take the time to think about it, we can see that a lot of tried and true religious and philosophical principles are ahead of science in some important ways.
 Science simply needs to catch up, and I believe it will eventually, to a degree.

 There are some things that are extremely difficult if not impossible to study.
 My psych research methods course from a million years ago now (15 years!) calls it measuring the weight of smoke.
 This is a metaphor obviously.
 The weight of smoke can be measured, but not by putting it on a weigh scale.
 It is a less strictly direct and obviously observable process.
 There are scientifically known phenomena that likewise cannot be seen directly, i.e. at the atomic level, that we have yet to find a way to observe.

 More relevant to religious/philosophical principles and practices, it has been widely known but not well scientifically understood for decades that meditation is a wise and healthy practice.
 Thanks to the openness of some experts, we do now have some reliable science that helps us to understand important health aspects, but science still has a long way to go to catch up completely.

-Even so, experts like Dr. Hansen have done some great work in taking what we do know–both scientifically and simply because of the evidence in its effects–and integrating some valuable Buddhist principles into their healing practices.
+Until then, we have experts like Dr. Hanson who have done some great work in taking what we do know–both scientifically and simply because of the evidence in its effects–and integrating some valuable Buddhist principles into their healing practices.

 Why am I sharing this?